Netherlands in the Eurovision Song Contest 2012

-The Netherlands participated in the Eurovision Song Contest 2012 with the song "You and Me" written by Joan Franka and Jessica Hogeboom.
+The Netherlands was represented at the Eurovision Song Contest 2012 with the song "You and Me" written by Joan Franka and Jessica Hogeboom.
 The song was performed by Joan Franka.
 The Dutch broadcaster Televisie Radio Omroep Stichting (TROS) organised the national final Nationaal Songfestival 2012 in order to select the Dutch entry for the 2012 contest in Baku, Azerbaijan.
 Six entries competed in the national final on 26 February 2012 where the winner was selected over two rounds of voting.
 The first round consisted of three duels and the winner of each duel qualified to the second round.
 In the second round, "You and Me" performed by Joan Franka was selected as the winner following the combination of votes from a five-member jury panel and a public vote.

 The Netherlands was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 24 May 2012.
 Performing during the show in position 3, "You and Me" was not announced among top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that the Netherlands placed fifteenth out of the 18 participating countries in the semi-final with 35 points.